30 August 2013

 In 1933, Valeska Gert’s Jewish heritage resulted in her ban from the German stage.
 Her exile from performance in Germany sent her to London for some time, where she worked both in theatre and film.

 By 1944, Gert had relocated to Provincetown, Massachusetts, where she opened Valeska's.
 During this period, Gert was called to Provincetown court for throwing garbage out of her window and failing to pay a dance partner.
-She called upon Williams as a character witness, which he did with pleasure, despite the fact that she fired him.
+She called upon Williams as a character witness, which he did with pleasure, although she fired him.
 He told incredulous friends that he "simply liked her".

 Asta Nielsen